ballerina-platform/ballerina-dev-website/learn/using-the-cli-tools.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">build</td>
 <td class="cDescription">Compile a standalone `.bal` file, or an entire package into an executable JAR file.
-For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
+For more information, see <a href="/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">run</td>
 <td class="cDescription">Build and run a standalone `.bal` file, an entire package, or a previously-built program.
-For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
+For more information, see <a href="/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">test</td>
 <td class="cDescription">Run tests of a Ballerina package.
-For more information, see <a href="/swan-lake/learn/testing-ballerina-code/testing-quick-start/">Testing Ballerina Code</a>.
+For more information, see <a href="/learn/testing-ballerina-code/testing-quick-start/">Testing Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">doc</td>
+<td class="cDescription">Format Ballerina source files as per the <a href="/learn/coding-conventions">Coding Conventions</a>.</td>
 <td class="cDescription">Generate API documents for all public symbols of a Ballerina package.
-For more information, see <a href="/swan-lake/learn/documenting-ballerina-code">Documenting Ballerina Code</a>.
+For more information, see <a href="/learn/documenting-ballerina-code">Documenting Ballerina Code</a>.
 </td>
 </tr>
 <tr>